 TIP: While the name fields are mandatory, they are not validated.
 If you would like student responses to remain anonymous, encourage students to enter a random letter in each field.

-B) After they hit Connect, respondents will see a screen that says “Waiting for Question” until you start your quiz.
+After they hit Connect, respondents will see a screen that says “Waiting for Question” until you start your poll.

 TIP: Have students connect with SRS at the beginning of the learning experience and leave the browser or app open.
 As soon as you start your session, it will automatically begin for respondents already connected.